verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Clocks
 ------

+There are two options for describing clocks.
+One method allows you to specify clocking purely for power estimation.
+The other method allows you to specify a clock architecture that is used as part of the routing resources.

+**Specifing Clocking Purely for Power Estimation**

 The clocking configuration is specified with ``<clock>`` tags within the ``<clocks>`` section.

 .. note:: Currently the information in the ``<clocks>`` section is only used for power estimation.